ACWI-SOGW/well_registry_management/README.md

 This installs psycopg2 module which has some environment prerequisites.
 See <https://www.psycopg.org/docs/install.html> for details

 ### Tests and Linting
-To run tests locally:
+The tests by default run againts the docker ci database.
+See [Using Docker ci database.](#using-docker-ci-database) To run tests locally:
 ```bash
 make test